NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/cloning.md

 This step is optional, but recommended.

+1. Go to your neurocontainers fork.
+2. If Actions tab is missing, go to Settings > Actions.
+Select Allow all actions.
+Then Save.
+3. In the actions tab, select “I understand my workflows, go ahead and enable them”

 Neurocontainers is configured to use [GitHub Actions][github-actions] to test and create builds upon each new commit and pull request.
 GitHub Actions is the primary CI that runs frontend and backend